colegleason/coffeelog/drinking/_posts/2013-12-31-thirty_thirty_espresso.markdown

 While I believe I am making a cappucino based on relative volume of microfoam to steamed milk, I need to investigate this.
 Also, latte art to impress the ladies.

+Easily best espresso drink I've made yet.
+It's awesome (although not really a surprise) what quality beans do to your drink!